 Oral allergy syndrome is a type of contact allergic reaction that happens when the raw fruit or vegetable touches your mouth or throat.

-Experts estimate 1 out of 3 people with pollen allergies may experience OAS, though the numbers may be higher since it’s often undiagnosed.
+Health experts estimate that up to 1 out of 3 people with pollen allergies may experience OAS, though the numbers may be higher since it’s often undiagnosed.

-Tomatoes are one of the foods that causes oral allergy syndrome.
-Tomatoes are botanically related to grass pollen and birch pollen.
-Therefore, if you have grass or birch pollen allergies and you eat a tomato, your body thinks it’s coming in contact with that pollen and the immune system will mount an allergic reaction.
+Tomatoes are one of the foods that cause oral allergy syndrome because some of their proteins resemble those found in grass and birch pollen.
+Therefore, if you have grass or birch pollen allergies and you eat a tomato, your body thinks it’s coming in contact with that pollen, and the immune system will mount an allergic reaction.

 Oral allergy symptoms are usually mild.
 The most common symptom is itchiness or a tingling sensation in the mouth or throat.
 Other symptoms may include:

 OAS symptoms usually appear right away, within minutes of eating the responsible food.
-They can last between a few minutes to half an hour.
-Sometimes symptoms affect other areas than the face, mouth, or throat, but this is rare.
+They can last from a few minutes to half an hour.
+Sometimes symptoms affect areas other than the face, mouth, or throat, but this is rare.
 Severe allergic reactions, such as anaphylactic shock, are also rare.

 Because the symptoms are often mild and short, treatment is usually not needed.
 However, for people with more severe reactions, a doctor may recommend allergy medications, such as an epinephrine auto-injector or allergy shots.